Mankayan: Economy

+Mankayan's economy is anchored heavily on mining and agriculture.
+Mining serves as the primary source of economy in Mankayan.
+Mankayan's agriculture involves vegetable production such as cabbages, potatoes, and carrots.

 Government

 Local government

 Mankayan, belonging to the lone congressional district of the province of Benguet, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.